-- The evidence shows that Defendant has not withdrawn from the Partnership and that she must contribute to the Partnership at winding down as required by Fla.
+- The evidence shows that Defendant has not withdrawn from the Partnership and that it must contribute to the Partnership at winding down as required by Fla.
 Stat. § 620.8807. - 3.
 Plaintiffs' claims were timely commenced in accordance with the Partnership Agreement, and they could not have been commenced sooner. - 4.
-Defendant's receipt of distributions that she was not entitled to is a material breach of the Partnership Agreement.
+Defendant's receipt of distributions that it was not entitled to is a material breach of the Partnership Agreement. - 5.
+The Partnerships were not limited partnerships, and Defendant's law regarding limited partnerships is not applicable.